Sakishima Beacons

-The Sakishima Beacons (先島諸島火番盛, Yaeyama:Piːbammurï, Japanese:Sakishima-shotō hibanmui) are a network of eighteen observation platforms and beacons dating to the early Edo period and located in the Sakishima Islands, Okinawa Prefecture, Japan.
-Erected in 1644 by the government of the Ryūkyū Kingdom at the instigation of the Satsuma overlords, at a time of international tension during the transition between the Ming and the Qing Dynasties of China, the beacons were responsible for monitoring and reporting on maritime traffic, with a view to restricting foreign vessels in accordance with the Tokugawa policy of sakoku, i.e. national seclusion.
-After an initial survey by the Council for the Protection of Cultural Properties in 1993, due to uncertainties over land rights and difficulties of coordination between the involved municipalities, it was not until 2007 that they were jointly designated an Historic Site.
+The Sakishima Beacons (先島諸島火番盛, Yaeyama:Piːbammurï, Japanese:Sakishima-shotō hibanmui) are a network of eighteen observation platforms and beacons on thirteen islands dating to the early Edo period and located in the Sakishima Islands, Okinawa Prefecture, Japan.
+Erected in 1644 by the Ryūkyū Kingdom at the instigation of their Satsuma overlords, at a time of international tension during the transition between the Ming and the Qing Dynasties of China, the beacons were responsible for monitoring and reporting on maritime traffic.
+After an initial survey by the Council for the Protection of Cultural Properties in 1993, due to uncertainties over land rights and difficulties of coordination between the involved municipalities, it was not until 2007 that they were jointly designated an National Historic Site.

+History

+Lookout posts were originally established in Nagasaki Port in 1638 to monitor foreign ships, against the backdrop of the Tokugawa Shogunate's policy of national isolation.
+Geographically, the Sakishima Islands are closest to China.
+Around 1644, 18 lookout posts were established at the request of the Satsuma Domain, which had the Ryūkyū Kingdom as a vassal state.
+These posts are known as hibanmui in the Sakishima Islands because they were used to light signal fires for surveillance.
+The hibanmui monitored the progress of tribute ships from the Ryūkyū Kingdom to China and the arrival of foreign ships, and signal fires were sent to the various hibanmui posts, which then notified the Ryūkyū Kingdom authorities in Shuri.

 Locations

 There are eight beacons in the Miyako Islands and ten in the Yaeyama Islands.
 Of those in the Miyako Islands, five are within the city of Miyakojima (on the islands of Miyakojima, Ikema, and Kurima), and three in the village of Tarama (on the islands of Tarama and Minna).
 Of those in the Yaeyama Islands, two are within the city of Ishigaki (on the island of Ishigaki), seven in the town of Taketomi (on the islands of Taketomi, Kuroshima, Upper and Lower Aragusuku, Hateruma, Kohamajima, and Hatoma), and one in the town of Yonaguni (on the island of Yonaguni).